Hydrochloric Acid Storage Tanks: Storage Requirements and Precautions

 What are the temperature limits on various HCl Storage Tanks?

-- XLPE tanks can withstand temperatures of up to 150°F. However, it is recommended not to use XLPE tanks once they have been exposed to 150°F in order to avoid problems in the future.
+- XLPE tanks can withstand temperatures of up to 100°F. However, it is recommended not to use XLPE tanks once they have been exposed to 150°F to avoid problems in the future.
 HCl steel tanks have an internal rubber lining that should withstand 160°F.

 - Polypropylene tanks are not recommended for use below freezing temperatures.
 Common HCl freezing points show that freezing is not a general concern.